Some Essays Available Online:

 I have an essay called “Read It and Sell It” in SELF-PROMO STORIES: AUTHORS’ BOLDEST, CLEVEREST, AND WACKIEST STRATEGIES TO SELL THEIR OWN BOOKS, edited by Valerie Frankel, which you can read for free from Smashwords: https://www.smashwords.com/books/view/683123.
 Contributors include Beth Barany, Emerian Rich, J. Malcolm Stewart, and many others.

-“Touched by a Ghost,” an excerpt from my essay in the first Haunted Mansion Project book, appears in THE HORROR ADDICT’S GUIDE TO LIFE, edited by David Watson and published by HorrorAddicts.net in April 2015.
+“Touched by a Ghost,” an excerpt from my essay in the out-of-print collection Haunted Mansion Project: Year One, appears in THE HORROR ADDICT’S GUIDE TO LIFE, edited by David Watson and published by HorrorAddicts.net in April 2015.
 Other contributors include Emerian Rich, Sumiko Saulson, H.E.
 Roulo, Laurel Anne Hill, and many more.

 ALL YOU NEED IS MORBID, a collection of my morbid travel essays, appeared on Wattpad.com.
 Join me and my husband Mason as we explore the world from San Francisco to Japan by way of Paris, Prague, and Pompeii.
 The book was chosen for the Featured Nonfiction list on Wattpad in August 2014.
 In February 2015, it won one of the first ever HQ Love Watty awards.

 The revised and expanded paperback edition will be out in January 2020.

 MORBID CURIOSITY CURES THE BLUES: TRUE STORIES OF THE UNSAVORY, UNWISE, UNORTHODOX, AND UNUSUAL contains my essays “No Spill Blood” and “The Mortician’s Gift,” along with dozens of sidebars I wrote for the magazine.